 The risk management process begins with identification - to assess a project for potential risks that could threaten the project process itself, or the outcome.
 But identification is only the beginning.

-Once probable risks are identified, they must then be assessed to determine the level of impact - i.e. will there be a negative impact, and how serious will it be?If the impact is serious, that raises another question - i.e. is the negative impact so serious as to warrant further action?
+Once probable risks are identified, they must then be assessed to determine the level of impact - i.e. will there be a negative impact, and how serious will it be?If the impact is serious, that raises another question - i.e. is the negative impact sufficiently serious as to warrant further action?
 If the answer is yes, management steps must be initiated for appropriate risk control.

 Based on an analysis of probable risks, you may decide that you can withstand additional project expenses, but not schedule delays.
 As a result, you can focus your mitigation and control efforts onto timing risks, knowing that you could absorb certain increases in expenditures.
 Or, if your project schedule is aggressive, with limited time for risk analysis and control, you may decide to deal only with the most serious types of risks, taking your chances with others.

-After completion of the risk assessment process, you will be prepared to tackle the next step ... the formation of specific strategies for risk management and control.
+After completion of the risk "evaluation" process, you will be prepared to tackle the next step ... the formation of specific strategies for risk management and control.
 These strategies can include acceptance, avoidance or mitigation.

-Where you acknowledge the risk, but decide that any actions to avoid or mitigate the risk can be too costly or time consuming.
+To acknowledge the risk, but decide that any actions to avoid or mitigate the risk can be too costly or time consuming.
 Or, it may just be possible that the risk cannot be avoided or mitigated in any meaningful way, and the benefits of the project far outweigh the risks.